xclemence/undo-redo-manager/README.md

 ### Tracking by Data set

-Tracking by data set consist to save a snapshot of a Data set (world with all items to include in undo-redo) and apply the good snapshot on the current world.
-For that, we need one method to duplication the world and another to reset the world state.
+Tracking by dataset consists to save a snapshot of a World (Entry point with all items to include in undo-redo) and apply the good snapshot of the current world.
+For that, we need:
+* a method to duplicate the world
+* a method to restore the world
+* a unique identifier for each object (object reference is not usable due to world copy).

 The cache with this method is embedded.
 Indeed, a snapshot is an instance of a cache object.